Spanish version

 The "Infeliz Navidad" of 2017

-Venezuelans called Christmas 2017 "Infeliz Navidad" (Unhappy Christmas) because hyperinflation made money worthless overnight.
+Venezuelans called Christmas 2017 "Infeliz Navidad" (Unhappy Christmas) because of hyperinflation.

-• Stores stopped using price tags - prices changed hourly
+- Stores stopped using price tags - because prices were changing every hour

-• 7.9 million Venezuelans have left - since the crisis began (roughly 23% of the population).
-Numbers comparable only to Syria and Ukraine.
+- 7.9 million Venezuelans have left - since the crisis began (23% of the population).
+Only Syria and Ukraine have similar numbers.

-• Spain received nearly 700,000 - as of January 2025, making Venezuelans the third-largest immigrant group in the country.
+- Spain received almost 700,000 of them (January 2025) - which makes Venezuelans the third-largest immigrant group in the country

 2. Why Did Rosa Help Sofía?